scriperdj/scriperdj.github.io/content/posts/2025-11-26-everyone-is-a-manager-now-the-art-of-delegating-to-ai-agents.md

 Despite the hype, many developers find themselves unable to effectively offload work to AI.
 From the interactions I had with different engineers, I realized that many find it hard to get anything useful done by agents without handholding or taking-over after few iterations.

-Sure, it's easy to use cursor, claude, and the new Antigravity in creating new projects from scratch or make changes to existing code with auto-completion, execute some commands in terminal, etc. But every developer knows that they need to do a lot more in order to get the changes to completion state.
+Sure, it's easy to use cursor, claude, and the new Antigravity for tasks like fixing a bug, creating new projects from scratch, making changes to existing code with auto-completion, executing some commands in terminal, etc. But every developer knows that they need to do a lot more in order to orchestrate bridge the gap, getting the tasks to completion state.

-Below are some of the problems and how to address them so your agents can be more effective.

-#### Multi-repo changes:
+The following sections outline key challenges in agent delegation and practical solutions to enhance their autonomy

+### 1. Break Down Silos with Multi-Repo Workspaces

-As your codebase grows, fixing issues might require changes in multiple repositories, frontend, backend, etc. It's not easy to get the changes to completion state without proper context and setup.
+> **The Friction:** As your codebase grows, fixing issues often requires touching multiple repositories (frontend, backend, infra).
+Agents restricted to a single repo lack the context to understand these dependencies, leading to incomplete fixes.

-Solution:

-##### Multi-repo workspace setup
-Cursor & Antigravity supports multi-repo workspace setup.
+**The Fix:** Create a unified workspace.
+Cursor & Antigravity support multi-repo workspace setups via a simple JSON configuration.
+This allows the agent to perform semantic search across your entire stack.
 You can create a workspace file like below to include multiple repositories.

 ```json
 {